Complete Dynamical Evaluation of the Characteristic Polynomial of Binary Quantum Graphs: Introduction

 We now describe the main results.
 For binary graphs, the variance of the coefficients of the characteristic polynomial is determined by the sizes of certain sets of primitive pseudo orbits.
-A primitive periodic orbit is an orbit that is not a repetition of a shorter orbit, and a primitive pseudo orbit is a collection of primitive periodic orbits, also without repetition of orbits in the collection.
-A periodic orbit or pseudo orbit has an encounter, or self-intersection, if a section of the orbit is repeated in the orbit, or alternatively, in the case of a pseudo orbit, repeated in another orbit in the collection.
-The repeated section could include one or more bonds in the graph, so the orbit intersects itself and follows the original path for some number of steps, or the repeated section can be a single vertex where the orbit or orbits intersect, in which case we say the encounter has length zero.
-An $\ell$-encounter is a section that is repeated $\ell$ times in one or more orbits.
-Encounters and self-intersections are defined in section \ref{sec:enc}.
+A primitive periodic orbit is an orbit that is not a repetition of a shorter orbit, and a primitive pseudo orbit is a set of distinct primitive periodic orbits.
+A pseudo orbit has an encounter, or self-intersection, if a section of the orbit is repeated in the orbit or in another periodic orbit in the set.
+The repeated section could include one or more bonds in the graph, so the orbit intersects itself and follows the original path for some number of bonds, or the repeated section can be a single vertex where the periodic orbit or orbits intersect, in which case we say the encounter has length zero.
+An $\ell$-encounter is a section that is repeated $\ell$ times in one or more orbits, see section \ref{sec:enc} for more details.
 Orbits and pseudo orbits can have multiple encounters with possibly different values of $\ell$ and different lengths for each encounter.
-However, it turns out that the variance only depends on the sizes of sets of pseudo orbits with particular types of encounters.
+However, it turns out that the variance only depends on the sizes of sets of primitive pseudo orbits with particular types of encounters.

-\begin{theorem} Let $p>0$ be an odd number and consider the binary graph with $V=p\cdot 2^r$ vertices.
-Then the variance of the $n$-th coefficient of the characteristic polynomial is,
+\begin{proposition} Consider a binary graph with $V=p\cdot 2^r$ vertices where $p$ is odd.
+The variance of the $n$-th coefficient of the characteristic polynomial is,

-where $\mathcal{P}_0^n$ is the set of primitive pseudo orbits of length $n$ with no self-intersections and $\widehat{\mathcal{P}}_{N,0}^n$ is the set of primitive pseudo orbits of length $n$ with $N$ self-intersections, all of which are $2$-encounters of length zero. \end{theorem} Section \ref{sec:examples} compares the result in theorem \ref{thm:main} to the variance of the coefficients calculated numerically.
-We find at most a difference at the fifth decimal place, results that are indistinguishable from the theorem when plotted.
+where $\mathcal{P}_0^n$ is the set of primitive pseudo orbits with $n$ bonds and no self-intersections and $\hP_{N}^n$ is the set of primitive pseudo orbits with $n$ bonds and $N$ self-intersections, all of which are $2$-encounters of length zero. \end{proposition} Comparing the variance evaluated via pseudo orbits using proposition \ref{thm:main} to numerical results we find agreement to four decimal places, see section \ref{sec:examples}.